The Magic Circle (organisation): Membership

+Members must undertake not to reveal magic secrets to anyone except bona fide magicians; anyone breaking this rule may be expelled.
+An example of this was when the former Young Magician of the Year Dominic Wood was expelled for publishing magic books containing secrets behind tricks.

+Associate of the Inner Magic Circle

 Members may take a further examination to achieve the degree of Associate of the Inner Magic Circle.
 The designation A.I.M.C. shows this higher membership.
 The A.I.M.C. degree can also be attained through thesis, and in rare cases – that is when a candidate gains 18 or higher out of a possible 20 marks in the written exam – examinees taking the M.M.C. exam are awarded the A.I.M.C. degree.
 Those who attain an A.I.M.C. degree as a result of a performance examination are awarded the A.I.M.C. with silver star.

+Inner Magic Circle

-Within the society, there are a number of members never exceeding 300 known as the "Inner Magic Circle".
+Within the society, there are a number of members never exceeding 300 known as the Inner Magic Circle.
 Full membership of the Inner Magic Circle is denoted by the letters M.I.M.C. after the member's name.
 Membership of the Inner Magic Circle is by call of The Society's President.
 The M.I.M.C. degree may be awarded with a gold star, to signify that the recipient is a performer of magic (as opposed to e.g. an inventor, historian or noteworthy volunteer for the Society).

-Members must undertake not to reveal magic secrets to anyone except bona fide magicians; anyone breaking this rule may be expelled.